The Best Prague Itinerary

 The Lennon Wall

 If you have time, stop by the John Lennon Pub for a few brewskies or a hot mulled wine.
-Unfortunately, we couldn’t fit this into our Prague itinerary, but it’s on the list for next time!
+Unfortunately, we couldn’t fit this into our Prague itinerary – but it’s on our list for next time!

 Browse the Street Vendors on the Charles Bridge